International Year of Light and Light-Based Technologies

 from 25° (ISO 250).

-programs and want to properly display traditional values while working
+software, who must properly display traditional values while working

 parameters (ISO, aperture and shutter speed).